Johnnieenzo/CS623/README.md

 # CS623
-In this project I took an existing ER design and implemented a relational database called "Paper Reviewer" database.
+In this project I took an existing ER design and implemented a relational database called "Paper Review" database.